xaur/writings/posts/201911xx-marketing-strategies.md

 Good news from Brazilian Decred community is their Facebook has ~6K followers and ~2.5K active followers in a 7-day window.
 It also has an elaborate joining process that is harder to fake by bots.

 Social media has become extremely important.
-Part of the reason is that traditional media has failed at its job of informing people of important things without garbage biases and pay-to-play games.
+Part of the reason is that traditional media has failed at its job of informing people of important things without biases and pay-to-play games.
 There are news groups and business who successfully operate and grow exclusively through social media.

 I don't really like existing social media platforms because they are all centralized and all march towards censorship of "wrong" ideas.
 I hope the decentralization movement will build better ones.
 But to spread awareness today we need presence on today's platforms, just as we need fiat on/off ramps for crypto until most of the world starts accepting it directly.